rdlauer/articles/nativescript/securing-app/whitepaper.md

 If you are part of a large enough organization, there is a good chance that your company relies on Mobile App Management (MAM) or Mobile Device Management (MDM) software to help secure your internal apps and/or devices.
 With a MAM provider, like [MobileIron](https://www.mobileiron.com/en/modern-security-modern-work) or [AirWatch](https://www.air-watch.com/), you are provided with an internal "enterprise" app store, so you don't have to worry that an unauthorized third party has the ability to download your apps.
 Combined with complete device management and role-based app deployment, MAM providers such as these provide a high grade of security for app provisioning (and deprovisioning).

 For smaller companies there are other, less expensive and less intrusive options though.
-However, this does mean effectively rolling your own app store:
+However, this does mean effectively rolling your own app store (possibly twice):

 #### Apple Developer Enterprise Program